avrj/slack-clone/README.md

 ```

 ## Testing (Mocha & Chai)
-Most of the realtime api and routes are covered in the tests.
+Most of the real time and routes api are covered in the tests.

 ```
 npm test